 Eric left his grandmother and darted past her, heading for the stairs.
 Amanda just looked on as her grandson went up the stairs, deep in thought.

 “Oh Lord, if this wedding were to take place, then let your will be done,” she prayed.

-Anger and frustration was all that was eating him up at the moment.
-This was stupid and damn right ridiculous.
+Anger and frustration were all that were eating him up at the moment.
+This was stupid and ridiculous.
 Why was he feeling this now?
-Why didn't this feeling come sooner rather than later?
-Was he about to make the biggest mistake of his life or was his emotions getting the best of him?
+Why didn’t this feeling come sooner rather than later?
+Was he about to make the biggest mistake of his life, or were his emotions getting the best of him?
 It must be the hormones or something.
 If not, then what?

 A knock on the door snapped Leo back to reality.
-He went to open the door and there in front of him stood his cousin, Eric.
-To Leo, Eric was like his best friend, thats why he was choosen to be the best man and he could tell him anything.
+He went to open the door, and there in front of him stood his cousin, Eric.
+To Leo, Eric was like his best friend; that’s why he was chosen to be the best man, and he could tell him anything.
 Even what he was feeling right now.

 “Hey, grandma wants you down for breakfast,” said Eric.

 “I don’t feel like eating, Eric,” said Leo, “and if she wants to talk me over about leaving Kim, now is not the right time.”